Date of the event

-The Federal Ministry of Transport and Digital Infrastructure invites you to join the 2021 Rail Summit – 2021 Conference on the Future of the Railways in the European Year of Rail.
+The Ministry invites you to join the 2021 Rail Summit – 2021 Conference on the Future of the Railways in the European Year of Rail.
 On 17 May 2021, during a virtual event under the slogan of “Introducing regular interval services for Germany and Europe”, the new German railway policy will be presented with a look ahead to the European Year of Rail and the coming years.

 You can expect an innovative and interactive conference programme during which, among other things,

 - the Letter of Intent on the TransEuropExpress 2.0 – TEE 2.0 (International high-speed and overnight rail services to promote climate change mitigation) will be signed by the Transport Ministers of the EU Member States as well as Switzerland and Norway;